sirguilhermeoliveira/tgl-nest/README.md

 #Non-Functional Requirements

      RNF01.
-Build every application using Adonis JS
+Build every application using Nest JS

      RNF02.
-Build database based on JSON (previous sended)
+Build database with MongoDB

      RNF03.
 Use validators

      RNF04.
+Use TypeORM

+     RNF05.
 Use Docker to keep the application inside a container.

-     RNF05.
+     RNF06.
 Tests for Users, Games and Bets.

 #Functional Requirements